iluvjava/Maths/Notebook 2.0 markdown/AMATH 584 Numerical Linear Algebra/LU Decomposition/LU Decomposition Remastered.md

 **Goal**:

-> Recursively we want to eliminate entries of the first column of the matrix, for all the rows belows the first row, and we wish to do it by considering the following:
+> Recursively we want to eliminate entries of the first column of the matrix, for all the rows below the first row, and we wish to do it by considering the following:

 $$
 \begin{bmatrix}